Nipun-Yv/itinerary-planner/README.md

 ## Project Overview

-AI-Itinerary Planner streamlines the entire trip planning workflow:
+AI-Itinerary Planner streamlines the entire trip planning workflow, here is the entire step by step navigation:

 1. **Location Selection**
    - Choose from pre-configured destinations (currently Delhi and Goa).